reshamas/reshamas.github.io/_posts/2018-04-19-to-kaggle-or-not.md

 ### Choices
 - You can participate in competitions that have closed.
 Keep in mind, it is about the learning, not the end result.
-- There are a variety of topics (random forests, multi-class, neural networks, NLP) and types of datasets (image analysis, structured data, NLP, big data)
+- There are a variety of topics (random forests, multi-class, neural networks, NLP) and types of datasets (images, structured data, text, big data)

 ### Partner with Someone
 - Whether you are a beginner or experienced in data science, work with someone